nickbrowne/nsvg/README.md

  - Animations are ignored

+If you encounter anything that does not rasterize as you would expect, try converting it to a path first.

 ## Developing

 By default nsvg will use prebuilt FFI bindings, but you can regenerate them manually by running: